NadirFasola/nadirfasola.github.io/_courses/calculus/integrationByParts.md

 ### The Integration by Parts formula

-What if I asked you to compute the integral of an apparently deceivingly simple function, say $$\log x$$.
+What if I asked you to compute the integral of a seemingly simple function such as $$\log x$$?
 More specifically, say that I asked to compute the following integral

 $$
 \int_1^e\log x\operatorname dx.
 $$

-Well, $$\log x$$ is definitely not hidden among the entries of our table of easy integrals of known functions.
+Well, $$\log x$$ is definitely not among the functions listed in our table of easy integrals.
 Then you might think to try and solve this integral by substitution.
 Let's try that.
-I guess that one of the most reasonable substitution that might come to mind would be to define $$u(x) = e^{-x}$$, so that $$\operatorname du = -e^{-x}\operatorname dx$$.
+One reasonable substitution that might come to mind is be to define $$u(x) = e^{-x}$$, so that $$\operatorname du = -e^{-x}\operatorname dx$$.
 Then, recalling our recipe for taking integrals of composite functions (that is, *integration by substitution*), we have that

 $$
 \int_1^e\log x\operatorname dx = -\int_0^{1}ue^{-u}\operatorname du.
 $$

+Does that make sense?

 It doesn't seem we've made much of a progress, does it?
 Maybe you could try other substitutions, bit I can assure you it wouldn't lead anywhere easily, unless you really really know your good old Gamma functions.

-Clearly, it's not possible to transform the integral of $$\log x$$ in a form that can simply be integrated by inspection.
+Clearly, it's not possible to transform the integral of $$\log x$$ into a form that can be easily integrated.
 And that is bad, as this is such a simple function that its integral is ubiquitous in essentially any field of science - from the definition of entropy in physics, to surprisal in information theory and information content in machine learning.

 What shall we do then?
 Should we give up mathematics and go do something else?